Skip navigation

 Use positive identity-based messaging to foster community for first-gen students

-Many first-generation college students struggle with their initial transition, often feeling isolated or questioning whether they truly belong at the institution.
+Creating a sense of belonging is essential when supporting first-generation college students through their transition to higher education.
+Many struggle with their initial transition, often feeling isolated or questioning whether they truly belong at the institution.

-Recognizing first-generation status as an important aspect of students’ identities communicates to them that they are not alone, they have resources to support them, and they shouldn’t be ashamed.
+Recognizing first-generation status as an important aspect of students’ identities communications to them that they are not alone, they have resources to support them, and they shouldn’t be ashamed.

 Decision Support